kbarbounakis/most-web-mailer/README.md

 Note: MOST Web Framework Mailer uses [nodemailer](https://github.com/andris9/Nodemailer) as sender engine.

-MOST Web Framwork gives you also the opportunity to send dynamic mail templates by using the registered view engines.
+MOST Web Framework Mailer gives you also the opportunity to send dynamic mail templates by using the registered view engines.
 So, create a folder in app/templates/mails directory

     + app
       + templates